cmateu/galstreams/README.rst

 	Footprint.mask_footprint(mask)

-For full details see the doc-string for the Footprint class
+For full details see the doc-string for the Footprint class.

 ----------